The Ultimate Guide to Buying a Vintage Rolex

 1. Paul Newman’s Rolex Daytona ($17.8)

-Still the most expensive Rolex watch to ever exist, Paul Newman’s Rolex Daytona is unbeatable.
+Still being the most expensive Rolex watch to ever exist, Paul Newman’s Rolex Daytona is unbeatable.
 Not only is this the most expensive Rolex but it’s also the most expensive watch ever sold.
 The 1943 Patek Philippe Perpetual Calendar Chronograph that sold for $11 million in 2016 is no match for this one.
 This watch also has the highest jump in a selling price, which makes its auction quite an interesting one.

-What started at a $1 million turned $10 million real quick by the first bidder alone.
+What started at $1 million turned $10 million real quick by the first bidder alone.
 This astounds everyone at Philipps in 2017.
 But the shock doesn’t stop as another bidder raises the bid and the fight ensues.
 The bid ultimately settled at $17.8 million.

 You might be wondering… why?
 Why on earth would a watch cost so much?
-Unfortunately, it’s not as rare people put it to be.
+Unfortunately, it’s not as rare as people put it to be.
 In fact, it’s just your regular old Daytona.
 However, collectors settle mostly for its story.
 Joanne Woodward gave the watch to her husband Paul Newman during the filming of the movie Winning.
 This very watch that his wife bought at Tiffany & Co had a black-and-white dial.
 With Newman wearing the watch, it ultimately gained an association with the actor.
 Later, it was nicknamed Paul Newman Daytona.